-Yesterday at 4pm EST I co-hosted the first ever Writing Matters Twitter chat–#WrMatters–with Corporate Writing Pro Michelle Baker.
+Yesterday at 4pm EST I co-hosted the first-ever Writing Matters Twitter chat–#WrMatters–with Corporate Writing Pro Michelle Baker.
 We were joined by Michelle Quillin of New England Multimedia and Megan Harris of Megan Writes Media, as well as plenty of lurkers–I’m certain of it.

-Anyhow, our discussion centered on reaching our audiences.
+Our discussion centered on reaching our audiences.
 Michelle’s Writer’s Triangle shows audience is affected by the author on one angle and the purpose of the piece on another angle.
 So basically, its breadth and complexity depends on who’s writing what.

 As a a social media and online community strategist (who), Michelle Q. knows her business depends on getting the attention of companies who need her services.
 So she creates content that pulls them in rather than pushes a sale (what).
 And as a savvy marketer, she doesn’t wait for them to come find her.
 “I do the finding,” she says, and posts her content where she’s sure it will be conveniently found by interested readers, who will follow it back to New England Multimedia’s blog and Facebook wall.